 Police Records Clerk I is an entry-level position in the Police Records Division requiring average knowledge and computer experiences.
-Under direct supervision, to perform a variety of specialized typing, computer data entry, word processing; clerical work involving the processing, filing and maintenance of police department records, reports and documents; do related work as required.
+Under direct supervision, to perform a variety of specialized typing, computer data entry, word processing; clerical work involving the processing, filling and maintenance of police department records, reports and documents; do related work as required.

-Prepare materials for and process all types of warrants, fingerprint records and stolen and abandoned vehicle records; sort, index, route and make copies of reports and related documents; assist citizens at the police department front counter; take a variety of reports, answer questions, provide directions, etc.; aid in the completion of a variety of application and complaint forms; receive and process parking and traffic citations; check records and information by use of the police department computer system; maintain various logs of warrant, subpoenas, vehicles, etc.; post monies received for fines and forfeitures; compute the distribution of fines and forfeitures to the District; take incoming business related telephone calls; collect fees at the front office counter; etc.
+Prepare materials for and process all types of warrants, fingeroint records and stolen and abandoned vehicle records; sort, index, route and make copies of reports and related documents; assist citizens at the police department front counter; take a variety of application and complaint forms; receive and process parking and traffic citations; check records and information by use of the police department computer system; maintain various logs of warrant, subpoenas, vehicles, etc., post monies received for fines and forfeitures; compute the distribution of fines and forfeitures to the District; take incoming business related telephone calls; collect fees at the front office counter, etc.